BEYOND PROMPT-TO-CODE

 What is vibe coding?

-Vibe coding is the practice of building software by describing what you want in natural language and letting AI generate the code.
-The term was coined in early 2025 to describe the shift from writing code line-by-line to directing AI with conversational prompts.
+Vibe coding is the practice of building software by describing what you want in natural language and letting automation generate the code.
+The term was coined in early 2025 to describe the shift from writing code line-by-line to directing a model with conversational prompts.
 Tools like Cursor, Replit, Bolt, and Lovable popularized the approach.

 Is vibe coding real programming?